Proto:Super Mario Kart/kart_*

 - Special Cup is now locked by default in Time Trial, but the button code to unlock it hasn't been implemented yet.

-- The mud in Choco Island is more slippery when driving on it.
+- The mud in Choco Island and the wet dirt in Donut Plains is more slippery when driving on it.

-- Toad and Koopa Troopa lack the special sharp skidding ability that can be performed in courses like Mario Circuit, Ghost Valley and Bowser's Castle.
+- Toad and Koopa Troopa lack the ability to carve (Inwards drifting mechanic performed by tapping L/R as opposed to holding L/R normally) in courses like Mario Circuit, Ghost Valley and Bowser's Castle.
 Their skidding is the same as the other characters.

 Bugs / Issues

 - Rainbow Road has the graphics missing for the position counter, thus crashes when the final lap is reached, making it incompletable.
-This makes completing 100cc currently impossible.
-This is fixed by this patch by MrL314.
+This makes completing 100cc impossible without applying this patch by MrL314.

 - In Battle Mode, going out of bounds using a feather causes you to become permanently stuck, similar to the undumped prototype.
 Lakitu will carry the player far away from the map, and will eventually place down and pick up the player in an endless loop.
-This is due to the checkpoint targets pointing to an area far out of bounds in the upper left corner of the map.
+This is due to the checkpoint targets in all the battle tracks pointing to an area far out of bounds from the lower right portion of the map.
 Oddly enough this works completely fine in the earlier prototype from April 13, 1992.